dechowjack/ClusterComputingWorkshop/P1_Basics.md

 Hello world
 ```

 Let’s break this down line-by-line.
 First, we used `touch test.txt` to make an empty plain text file named `test.txt`.
 Next we used a more complicated set of commands involving `echo` and the redirection operator `>`.
-On its own, `echo “hello world”` would print “hello world” to the command line.
+On its own, `echo “Hello world”` would print “Hello world” to the command line.
 When used in combination with the redirection operator the command `echo "Hello world" > test.txt` prints “hello world” *into* the file named `test.txt`.
 Finally, `cat test.txt` prints the contents of the file `test.txt` to the command line.

 Now, let’s make a copy of this file and move it to a new directory.